GA-FALL2024-COMP2120/lab1/README.md

 # Here is the full solution

+This function returns the value of SOME_CONDITION, see Diamond.java for full application

 ```java
 // this function assumes length is odd and row and col are positive and less than length
 // returns true if a blank space should be printed